tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/choose-a-data-repository.md

   - /choose/data-repository
 ---

+## Overview

+Discover the essential factors to consider when selecting the right data repository for long-term storage.
+This building block provides you with insights on data archiving, licensing, and publishing, as well as options for popular repository alternatives to ensure long-term access and preservation of your research data.

 ## Data Archiving

 Part of responsible research is making sure your research data are properly managed, both during your research as well as when your research is finished (and hopefully published).
 For replication purposes, the data needs to remain available for a minimum of 10 years.
-But how do you decide which data to keep, document and where to archive it?
+But how do you decide which data to keep, document, and where to archive it?

 This [tutorial on data management](https://tilburgsciencehub.com/tutorials/project-management/principles-of-project-setup-and-workflow-management/directories/#data-management-for-each-of-the-projects-components) and this [article on documenting your data](https://tilburgsciencehub.com/document/new-data) provide some insights.